-Minnewasta School Receives First Traverse Rock Wall In Southern Manitoba - PembinaValleyOnline.com
+Minnewasta School Receives Traverse Rock Wall - PembinaValleyOnline.com

 "I feel good to be part of a company like Enbridge that does give back so much, so it's good to see them be able to come out here.
 I wish I had a wall like this when I was in elementary school," adds Plett.

-Turnbull says the wall which he believes is the first of its kind in southern Manitoba, is a great fit for every student, as well as the division.
+Turnbull says the wall is a great fit for every student, as well as the division.

 "With our board priorities, they want to encourage stuff like risky play and adventurous achievers, and what better way than a rock wall?
 Your students are stepping out of their element, they're trying things maybe they're hesitant to do, they're building self-esteem, [and] making positive choices," he says.